 I have always loved to travel.
 When I was younger, there was nothing I looked forward to more than my next trip away.
 I could go where I wanted when I wanted.
 I didn’t need to plan, I could hop on a plane and head off to any corner of the globe I fancied, without a second thought.

 Nowadays, however, that’s no longer the case.
-With a family to think about, including two young children, traveling takes a lot of planning.
+With a family to think about, including two young children, travelling takes a lot of planning.
 There is still excitement, of course, but there’s also that massive fear that my partner and I won’t survive the trip, due to the stress.

 That being said, we still love to travel as a family.
-It might be a lot more stressful than traveling child-free, but we want to make fantastic memories with our kids.
+It might be a lot more stressful than travelling child-free, but we want to make fantastic memories with our kids.
 So we always make sure to plan at least one family trip a year.
 This coming year, Italy is on the cards.
 So I thought that I would put together a guide to making a family trip to Italy fun and memorable, for yourself, as well as the kids.

 Don’t worry about boredom